Riyazkhan14/CPAD_MTech_2025/README.md

 If you get an error during login, copy the debug output printed in the console and open an issue or paste it here; I'll help diagnose it.

----

-Generated on 2025-11-13.
-This README focuses on setup and diagnosing the auth flow; update it when the project changes or when secrets are removed from the `.env` file.